aniket-dev30/AI-Document-Summarizer/README.md

 📄 License

-This project is open-source and available under the MIT License
+This project is licensed under the MIT License.

+You are free to use, modify, and distribute this software with proper attribution.